DFHack/dfhack/Readme.rst

 ==========
 Focus a body part ingame, and this script will display the cause of death of the creature.
+Also works when selecting units from the 'u'nitlist viewscreen.

 lua
 ===